Numerical Exploration of Nonlinear Dispersion Effects via a Strongly Coupled Two-scale System: Numerical experiments

 \subsection{Capturing the penetration depth of diffusing particles into structured materials}

 In this section, we numerically explore a specific application of Problem $(P)$ for a scenario where we replace the homogeneous Dirichlet macroscopic boundary condition \eqref{macro_boundary_con} on one part of the boundary with a non-homogeneous Dirichlet boundary condition.
-This modification allows us to test the applicability of our model and simulation techniques for capturing the dynamics of penetration of populations of particles in structured materials; compare to the scenario discussed in \cite{nepal2021moving} where many small particles want to ingress into a specific type of rubber-based material.
+This modification allows us to test the applicability of our model and simulation techniques for capturing the dynamics of penetration of populations of particles in structured materials; compare to the scenario discussed in \cite{nepal2021moving} where many small particles want to ingress into a specific type of rubber-based material. \V{Note that, even though the original problem is formulated with a homogeneous Dirichlet boundary condition, the nonhomogeneous Dirichlet data presented here can be treated by a standard lifting argument (see \cite[Section 2]{raveendran2022upscaling} for more detail).}